mjlehman99/code-challenge/README.md

 One other way I might have gone down...
 I could use the s3 bucket to host the cat images and just made a call to retrieve the image from the s3 bucket by the rotate_image script.
 This would entail me to have a set of creds on the ec2 instance to auth for this, unless I made it public.
-If it was company data, then private of coarse. :)
+If it was company data, then private of course. :)